Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 Who do they collect for?

-As said earlier in the article, Max Recovery Debt Collectors collect for many big banks, brands and other companies.
-They are also known to buy debt from large companies, if the original company believes that the debt has gone ‘bad’ – this means you no longer owe who you think you owe, as Max Recovery Limited now owns the debt.
+As said earlier in the article, Max Recovery Limited buy debt from large banks, brands and other companies, if the original company believes that the debt has gone ‘bad’ – this means you no longer owe who you think you owe, as Max Recovery Limited now owns the debt.

 How should you deal with Max Recovery Limited?